What we say...

 Cleveland CBX Wedge Review: Verdict

 Unlike lots of game improvement concepts the CBX come with absolutely no drawbacks.
 There’s a good chance you’ll hit them more consistently and accurately than a typical blade wedge so what’s to lose?
-We can’t recommend them highly enough to club golfers in 2018.

 Do older wedges really spin less?
 Click here